kdgdkd/ramiho/README.md

 ## Features

 ramiho is a script written in bash that was conceived to run on a headless Raspberry Pi.
+It builds on Neuma Studio's project [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
+Their project will automatically connect every MIDI device on the Raspberry Pi between themselves, which is all you need for simple setups like getting a MIDI controller to send information to a synthesizer.
+My needs are rather more complex, so I wrote ramiho mainly as a front for aconnect.
 ramiho generates a list of connected devices and allows to operate (connect, disconnect, etc) referring to them only by their position in the list.
 This allows for very lean commands; for example,
 - **+21** will send the MIDI Out signal from device number 2 to the MIDI In port of device number 1.
 - **-31** will disconnect device number 3 from device number 1